Upstatement/eslint-config/README.md

 }
 ```

-**Note:** Our default config purposefully does not specify a certain environment as to not make any assumptions about your project.
+❗️ **Note:** Our default config purposefully does not specify a certain environment as to not make any assumptions about your project.
 You should specify these yourself in your project's `.eslintrc`.

-### Four space config
+### 4️⃣ Space Config

 This includes everything in the base config, but replaces the 2 space indent rule with 4 spaces.